A characterization of solutions of quadratic BSDEs and a new approach to existence: A characterization of solutions

 \subsection{Proof of Theorem \ref{main}.}

 In this subsection, we provide a proof of Theorem \ref{main}.
-We then specialize to the case $n = 1$, where the hypotheses of Theorem \ref{main} can be weakened.
+We then show how the hypotheses Theorem \ref{main} can be weakened when $n = 1$ or $f$ satisfies an additional structural condition.
 We fix a driver $f$ which satisfies Assumption \ref{assumptions}, and start with some auxiliary results.

 Given $\bz \in \R^{n \times d}$, we will call a function of the form $g(z) = a_0 + b_0 \abs{ z- \bz} + c_0 \abs{z - \bz}^2$ with $c_0\geq 0$ \define{cone-quadratic about $\bz$}, and a function of the form $h(z) = d_0 + e_0 \abs{z - \bz}^2$ with $e_0 \geq 0$ \define{purely quadratic about $\bz$}.
 We identify such functions with points in $\R^2 \times [0,\infty)$ and $\R \times [0,\infty)$, respectively, defined by their coefficients.
 This way we can speak about neighborhoods around cone-quadratic or purely quadratic functions in the following, simple, lemma whose proof we leave to the reader: \begin{lem} For any $\eps>0$, $\bz\in\R^{n \times d}$ and a cone-quadratic function $l$ about $\bz$ there exists a purely quadratic function $q$ about $\bz$ and neighborhoods $Q$ around $q$ and $L$ around $l$ such that \begin{enumerate} \item $\tl(z) \leq \tq(z)$ for all $z\in\R^n$, $\tl \in L$ and $\tq \in Q$, \item $q(\bz) \leq l(\bz) + \eps$ \end{enumerate} Furthermore, $q$ can be chosen non-constant.
 That is, we can take $q(z) = d_0 + e_0|z - z_0|^2$ with $e_0 > 0$. \end{lem}